f/8 and be there

 35 is a lonesome focal length

-A 35mm views things, captures establishing shots, and pushes backgrounds away because it magnifies foregrounds.
+A 35mm pushes backgrounds away and magnifies foregrounds.

 The Rule of Thirds